 Can pharmacists prescribe medicine?

-- Have at least two years of appropriate patient-orientated experience in the UK;
+- Have at least two years of patient-oriented experience in the UK.

-- Show an endorsement letter from a medical practitioner confirming their competence.
+- Provide an endorsement letter from a qualified medical practitioner confirming their competence.

 If you have an urgent medical problem, get help from NHS 111 online or by phone.
 They will tell you where to: